joshua-laughner/ml-xco2-diurnal-cycles/README.md

+# XCO2 diurnal cycles from machine learning

+This repo contains experimental code designed to test the ability of a machine learning model trained on [TCCON](https://tccondata.org/) data to reproduce diurnal cycles of XCO2 from more temporally sparse observations, such as those from satellites.
+A manuscript describing and evaluating this approach is forthcoming.

+*This code is provided as-is; any support provided by the maintainers to those who wish to use this code will be done on an "as-available" basis, constrained by our other responsibilities.*

+## Setup instructions

 *First: need to set up a python environment in matlab*
 Download python, install xgboost and sklearn via conda install or mamba install.
 Make sure the python version is compatible with the matlab version.
 Then type `pyenv(Version="[path to python]")`